-- The rail operator; and: - The New Zealand Transport Agency and/or Council as road controlling authority.
+- The rail operator; and: - The New Zealand Transport Agency and/or the Council as road controlling authority.

-Advice Note: The separation distance between a site access and railway level crossing shall be measured from the closest rail, to the edge of the formation of the vehicle crossing.
+Advice Note: The separation distance between a vehicle crossing and public railway level crossing shall be measured from the closest rail track, to the edge of the formation of the vehicle crossing.